 Financial Statements 101: Compilation vs. Review vs. Audit

 Although you may never need formal financial statements prepared by a CPA firm, it’s wise to know what the options are just in case you ever do.
-For example, if you decide to apply for a bank loan or raise capital from outside investors, you're going to need a lot more than your homemade QuickBooks P&L.
+For example, if you decide to apply for a bank loan or raise capital from outside investors, you're going to need a lot more than your QuickBooks P&L.

 Basically, there are three types of financial statement services offered by accounting firms, and they vary in cost and complexity based on the amount of work performed: